CuiH/Blog/_posts/2017-08-16-HashMap in Java 8.md

 }
 ```

-If it is an updation, return the original value.
+If it is an update, return the original value.

 ```java
 ++modCount;